 Trains are a good alternative to buses.
 47 train journeys depart from Fiumicino and arrive at Termini daily.
 Leonardo Express is the fastest one, leaving the airport every 30 minutes and reaching Termini in only 32 minutes.

 REMEMBER!
-While in Rome, you always have to validate your ticket before boarding the train!
-That includes online tickets
+You must validate your ticket before boarding the train!
+That includes online tickets.

 From Ciampino Airport to city centre